Respiratory Virus Data

 Influenza

-• Influenza test positivity continues to decrease and is at moderate levels.
-Wastewater viral loads are decreasing in most sites across BC.
+• Influenza test positivity is starting to increase.
+Wastewater viral loads are stable and low in most sites.

 RSV